zzxwill/odps/intl.en-US/User Guide/Data upload and download/Data upload and download.md

     -   Kettle
     -   MaxCompute  console

 A wide range of data upload and download tools are applicable to most of the cloud data migration scenarios.
-The following articles introduce the tools, Hadoop data migration, database data synchronization, log collection, and other cloud migration scenarios.
-Refer to these articles when you select the technical solutions.
+The subsequent articles introduce the tools, Hadoop data migration, database data synchronization, log collection, and other cloud migration scenarios.
+We recommend that you refer to these articles when you select the technical solutions.